nastasha-w/proj-an-c/README.md

 The python wrapper is contained in the proj-an repo.
 The script is reasonably tested for BAHAMAS and well-tested for EAGLE.

+The .tar.gz packages are generally not up to date, and are therefore better avoided.

 -------------------------------------------------------------------------------
 Contents